 Council District 1 includes Marysville, Arlington, Stanwood, Granite Falls, Darrington, the Stillaguamish Tribe, the Sauk-Suiattle Tribe, and unincorporated North Snohomish County.
 Contact Councilmember Nehring by email at Nate.Nehring@snoco.org or by phone at (425) 512-4810.

 Biography of Nate Nehring

 Nate and his wife Savannah are both lifelong residents of North Snohomish County.
 They currently live in Arlington, where they are raising their three children, Kennedy, James, and Claire.
 Nate and Savannah are both active members of their community and enjoy volunteering through church and coaching youth sports.
 Nate graduated from Western Washington University and has served on the Snohomish County Council since 2017.

 Nate has prioritized working in a bipartisan manner in order to best serve the residents of Snohomish County.
-He penned an op-ed in the Seattle Times to that effect: https://www.seattletimes.com/opinion/putting-politics-aside-to-get-the-job-done/.
+He penned an op-ed in the Seattle Times to that effect during his time as Chair of the County Council: https://www.seattletimes.com/opinion/putting-politics-aside-to-get-the-job-done/.